Kayode-Olanrewaju/homelab_project/01_Arch_ISO_Installation/arch_install_guide.md

 A crucial note addresses adding the `nomodeset` kernel parameter to resolve graphics compatibility issues on certain hardware.

-We adhere to industry best practices starting with verifying ISO integrity and authenticity using GPG keys to ensure a trusted installation medium.
+The installation begins by verifying ISO integrity and authenticity using GPG keys to ensure a trusted installation medium.

 ---

 ## 1. Verifying the Arch ISO

-Before proceeding, verify the Arch Linux ISO for integrity and authenticity:

 1. Download the ISO from an official Arch Linux mirror.
 2. Download the matching `.sig` signature file.